naveendwgn/Linkedin-Headline-Generator/README.md

-## ProHeadliner - Linkedin Headline Generator
+## ProHeadline - Linkedin Headline Generator

 This is a simple tool to generate your next Linkedin headline.
 It uses GPT-3.5 Turbo to generate the headline depending upon the short description provided by the user.